sayyadirfanali/pilaf/README.md

 languages like Erlang and Haskell.

-Pilaf is implemented in less than 200 lines of vanilla JavaScript and is a standalone library with no any dependencies.
+Pilaf is implemented in less than 200 lines of vanilla JavaScript and is a standalone library with no dependencies.

 ## Examples